pantheon-systems/documentation/source/_docs/domains.md

 <h4 class="info">Note</h4>
 <p markdown="1">Add all domains (example.com and www.example.com are different domains!) you want to resolve to Pantheon within the Site Dashboard, for each respective environment, as described in [Launch Essentials](/docs/guides/launch/).
 Automatic resolution of domains and wildcards are not supported.</p></div>

+The Site Dashboard will provide recommended domain settings after you have added your custom domain.
+We recommend using CNAME records for subdomains, but if your use case requires you to use A/AAAA records, you can add a placeholder bare domain like example.com, not www.example.com, to the Pantheon dashboard to get the A/AAAA records.

 ### Primary domain
 Pantheon uses the term "primary domain" to refer to a single domain used to serve all traffic from a site.
 For example, configuring `www.example.com` as the primary domain means that requests to `example.com` (or any other domain connected to the environment) all get redirected to `www.example.com`.
 Configure the primary domain as part of the going live process described in [Launch Essentials: Redirect to a Primary Domain](/docs/guides/launch/redirects/).

-Choosing a primary domain is a best practice for SEO, by avoiding duplicate content.
-It also prevents session strangeness, where a user can be logged in to one domain but logged out of other domains at the same time.
+Redirecting all traffic to a primary domain is a best practice for SEO since it avoids duplicate content.
+It also prevents session strangeness, where a user can be logged in to one domain but logged out of other domains at the same time, and it can make it easier to measure and monitor website traffic.

 ## Vanity domains for organizations
 Pantheon Partners, Strategic Partners, Enterprise accounts, Resellers, and OEM Partners have the ability to provision a custom vanity domain for each environment on every site running on the platform, in addition to the default platform domain (`pantheonsite.io`).